IBM-Bluemix-Docs/node/deploying_apps.md

 To facilitate serverless development, you can use the IBM Function as a Service (FaaS) offering, [{{site.data.keyword.openwhisk}}](https://www.ibm.com/cloud/functions){: external}. {{site.data.keyword.openwhisk_short}} enables application logic to be run in response to events or direct invocations from web or mobile apps over HTTP without provisioning or managing servers.

-{{site.data.keyword.openwhisk_short}} performs system administration like auto-scaling, availability management, and maintenance, allowing developers to remain focused on writing application logic.
+{{site.data.keyword.openwhisk_short}} performs system administration, such as availability management and maintenance, allowing developers to remain focused on writing application logic.

 For more information, see:
 * [Developing serverless apps](/docs/apps?topic=apps-serverless)